masauve/che-openshift/README.md

 Step 8 - Create CHE workspace

-Open Eclipse CHE (by default it will run on http://localhost:8080 ) Create and start a CHE Workspace (blank or java) using CHE menus.
+Open Eclipse CHE (by default it will run on http://localhost:8080 ) Use Firefox, Chrome was behaving badly for me
+Create and start a CHE Workspace (blank or java) using CHE menus.

 Step 9 - Connect to OpenShift